catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 - people work together on projects more
 - people have fewer things going on at once
+- important work is not blocked by unimportant but stagnant work

 Accountability/how we'll stick to it: